 The studio also apologized for the following: “In the absence of positive guidance of fans, various reasons that led to disputes, not providing a timely and accurate response at the first minute, which led to poor social perceptions, resulted in opposition of different groups in social media, made innocent netizens encounter attacks and abuse, brought trouble to related departments and everyone’s work.
 Regarding this, we express our sincere apologies to everyone and say to everyone, “Sorry!”.

 During the process of our serious reflection, we also believe the various reasons for the creation of today’s situations largely comes from us.
-Regarding online attacks, regardless who the attackers were, like what the announcement mentioned, some of them were really Xiao Zhan’s fans, some were secondary (xiaohao) accounts acting in the name of Xiao Zhan’s fans.
+Regarding online attacks, regardless who the attackers were, like what the announcement mentioned, some of them were really Xiao Zhan’s fans, some were alt (xiaohao) accounts acting in the name of Xiao Zhan’s fans.
 What can’t be denied is that Xiao Zhan Studio’s negligence and absence in managing fans contributed to a portion of “Xiao Zhan fans'” bad behavior on the internet.
 At the same time, it also left the public with a negative impression of the “Xiao Zhan fans” group.

 Regarding the opposition among groups, Xiao Zhan Studio’s handling of the few sudden incidents was not calm enough, not cautious enough, objectively misled fans, and triggered an even larger scale in conflicts and contradictions.